Singular limit for reactive diffusive transport through an array of thin channels in case of critical diffusivity: Introduction

 First homogenization results for problems with a geometrical framework related to our setting were given in \cite{sanchez70boundary}.
 In \cite{ConcaI1987,ConcaII1987}, the Stokes-equation was considered in two-bulk domains separated by a sieve of thickness zero.
 Contributions to the homogenization of the Laplace equation in domains connected by thin channels have been given in \cite{del1987thick, Onofrei2006, Shaposhnikova2001, yablokov2004problem}, where the asymptotic behavior of the solution is investigated for different ratio of the thickness of the layer and the radius of the cylindrical channels.
+The more challenging problem concerning the ion transport through channels of biological membranes was announced in \cite{neuss2005homogenization}.
 The homogenization of an elliptic Steklov type spectral problem in domains connected by thin channels was considered in \cite{amirat2016asymptotics, gadyl2018asymptotic}.
-Reaction-diffusion problems a thin layer instead of channels were considered in \cite{GahnEffectiveTransmissionContinuous,GahnNeussRaduKnabner2018a,NeussJaeger_EffectiveTransmission}.
-In this paper we extend those results to channels, nonlinear boundary conditions, and low regularity for the time-derivative, for the case of low diffusion in the channels, see also \cite{GahnDiplomarbeit}.
-The case of moderate and high diffusivity, however for linear problems with Neumann boundary conditions, can be found in \cite{BhattacharyaGahnNeussRadu}.
-The more challenging problem concerning the ion transport through channels of biological membranes was announced in \cite{neuss2005homogenization} .
+In \cite{MatzavinosPtashnyik2016} a homogenization problem for diffusion-advection processes for oxygen transport through skin layer (heterogeneous thin layer) and fat tissue (heterogeneous bulk domain) is considered.
+The problem is linear and the case of high diffusivity of order $\epsilon^{-1}$ was investigated.
+The case of transport through channels for moderate and high diffusivity, again for linear problems with Neumann boundary conditions, can be found in \cite{BhattacharyaGahnNeussRadu}.
+More precisley, the diffusion in the channels is of order $\epsilon^{\gamma}$ with $\gamma \in [-1,1)$.
+In this case, the two-scale limit of the microscopic solution in the channels is not depending on the microscopic variable $y \in Z^{\ast}$.
+In the present paper we treat the critical case $\gamma = 1$ of small diffusion (leading to a coupled micro-macro model), and additionally take into account nonlinear reaction-kinetics in the bulk-domains and in the channels, as well as on the boundary of the channels.